OpenSlides/openslides-manage-service/README.md

 ## Docker

-You can build the following Docker images:
+You can build the following Docker images.

+To build the manage service server use:

-    $ docker build .  # Builds the manage service server.
+    $ docker build .

-    $ docker build --target manage-tool-productive .  # Builds the client e. g. for use as one shot container with customized command.
+To build the client e. g. for use as one shot container with customized command
+use:

+    $ docker build --target manage-tool-productive .

 ## How to start the full system